 Recent Events (2025–26)

-- During the 2025 autumn term, the Sustainability Team launched the Sustainability Café series – relaxed, drop-in events designed to spark informal conversations about sustainability with staff and students.
+In 2025-26, the Sustainability Team launched the Sustainability Café series – relaxed, drop-in events designed to spark informal conversations about sustainability with staff and students.
 Held in high-footfall campus spaces, the cafés combine simple activities, free refreshments, and opportunities to connect everyday campus life with Roehampton’s wider sustainability goals.

 - Our first Sustainability Café took place outside Digby on a sunny autumn morning on the 9th October 2025, creating a welcoming and informal setting.
 With coffee and pastries drawing in passers-by, we welcomed approximately 15 students and 7 staff members.